aws-solutions/distributed-load-testing-on-aws/README.md

 ### Prerequisites

-* Node.js 14.x or later
+- Node.js 14.x or later
+- S3 bucket that includes the AWS region as a suffix in the name.
+For example, `my-bucket-us-east-1`.
+The bucket and CloudFormation stack must be in the same region.
+The solution's CloudFormation template will expect the source code to be located in a bucket matching that name.

 ### Running unit tests for customization

-* Clone the repository and make the desired code changes.
+- Clone the repository and make the desired code changes.

 ```bash
 git clone https://github.com/aws-solutions/distributed-load-testing-on-aws.git